 If gluten is something you have sensitivity to, this review is just for you.
 Gabriel Cosmetics line is Certified Gluten-Free & Vegan . . . and fabulous!
 Read more

-Part of the new LORAC Pro Collection this fall, LORAC Pro Powder Cheek Stain ($20) is a new blush that promises 12 hours of wear.
+Part of the LORAC Pro Collection, LORAC Pro Powder Cheek Stain ($20) is a blush that promises 12 hours of wear.

 These beautiful blushes pack a real color punch!
 They are VERY pigmented so go easy when applying.
 I would suggest using a skunk or fan brush to diffuse the color a bit–especially for us fair beauties.
 I didn’t get quite 12 hours of wear, but a good 10 and that works for me!!
 I think even on oily skin you should be able to get at least eight hours of wear.
 In fact, these are SO long lasting ‘stain’ is an appropriate description.
 I find some gel or liquid stains hard to blend, but that is the beauty of these stains–they are powder so they blend easily and evenly.
 You get the intensity of a stain with the flexibility of a powder–it’s genius I tell you!
 Read more